gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 disqus: true
 ---

 Welcome back, trepid adventurer.
-Previously, we learnt about drawing to the screen with canvas’ drawing functions.
-But, a game is not a game unless you can interact with it.
+Previously, we learnt about drawing to the screen with `canvas`’ drawing functions.
+But a game is not a game unless you can interact with it.
 So now we see how to handle user input.

 Running a game inside the browser is both a blessing and a curse.
 A typical PC/Console game runs on top of everything else (with a few exceptions), so clicking the mouse or tapping a key will do nothing unless you program in a reaction to this event.
 In the browser, we’re already in the OS _and_ the browser, so both of these get first say in what those events do until you overwrite these defaults.
 And we’re limited to what we can control.